Blackheart: Fictional character biography

 Blackheart later concocts a scheme to bring Hell to Earth and steal the souls of the planet's residents.
 As part of the plan, he takes human form and runs an operation in Las Vegas that sees him create several clones of X-23 and bond them to genetically created symbiotes.
 After Ghost Rider accidentally transports Hell to Las Vegas, Blackheart is confronted by the Ghost Rider, Venom, Red Hulk, and X-23, and summons four creatures that represent the antitheses of the four and sets them against the heroes.

 Blackheart was later seen in Chicago where he posed as the Mayor of Chicago at the time when Falcon and Patriot are dealing with the gang violence.
 He later tried to corrupt the Champions, but was defeated when those he had under his control managed to overcome their self-doubts, and Mephisto pulled him back to Hell for punishment.

+In Avengers Academy: Marvel's Voices, Blackheart is sent by Mephisto to retrieve the adolescent time-displaced souls of Billy and Tommy Maximoff from the Avengers Academy campus.
+Despite viewing the twins' souls as innocent, Blackheart reluctantly follows through with his father's orders but is thwarted by Bloodline and Escapade.
+Influenced by Escapade's powers, Blackheart lets the boys go and returns to Hell empty handed.
+As punishment, Mephisto turns Blackheart into a human and banishes him to Earth.
+Blackheart requests shelter at the Avengers Academy and is reluctantly allowed to join the student body, eventually taking the name "Gabriel" as an alias for his human form.

 Powers and abilities

 Blackheart is a powerful demon created by Mephisto.
 He possesses vast inherent supernatural powers, including superhuman strength, speed and endurance which are magical in nature.
 He also has telekinetic and telepathic powers and can levitate, teleport inter-dimensionally, change his size and physical form, enter and leave different planes of existence and dimensions at will, heal himself at the sub-molecular level and has the ability to generate various forms of energies for destructive purposes, such as powerful concussive blasts of black energy.
 He also possesses very high intelligence.
 Blackheart has demonstrated the ability to call forth armies from the pits of Hell.
 He has no soul, making him invulnerable to the Ghost Rider's Penance Stare.

+After he was turned into a human by Mephisto, Blackheart lost many of the superhuman abilities that he had in his demonic form.
+However, he can still utilize various forms of magic, including energy constructs and hellfire generation.